David Mullin: Career

-After completing a PhD at the University of Reading, supervised by Professor Richard Bradley, Mullin became a Lecturer in Heritage and Archaeology at the University of Worcester, working there from 2008 to 2019.
+After completing a PhD at the University of Reading, supervised by Professor Richard Bradley, Mullin became a lecturer in Heritage and Archaeology at the University of Worcester, working there from 2008 to 2019.
 During this time, Mullin organised a session at the 2008 Theoretical Archaeology Group conference; he edited a collection of papers on the theme of borders and wrote the introduction (which drew on his doctoral research) and the conclusion.

 As part of his role at Worcester, he co-directed a series of excavations in northern Somerset, including at the Stanton Drew stone circles; the Priddy Circles; standing stones at Yarborough and a series of round barrows on the Mendip Hills.
 He also co-directed excavations at the Late Bronze Age metalwork hoard site at Broadward, Shropshire.
 He has also contributed to the North West England Archaeological Research Framework and to the South West Archaeological Research Framework.
 He wrote the chapter on the later Bronze Age for the Avebury part of the Research Framework for the Stonehenge, Avebury and Associated Sites World Heritage Site.

 Mullin also worked at the Oxford University Department of Continuing Education, where he taught on the Undergraduate Certificate and Undergraduate Diploma in Archaeology for four years.
 He also acted as course coordinator for the Early Prehistory module of the Undergraduate Diploma and was Chair of the Exam Board for the Certificate courses.

 In 2018 he was invited to give a paper on his research into the archaeology of borders and borderlands to the European Association of Archaeologists Annual Conference in Barcelona, Spain.

 In 2012, Mullin published his PhD thesis as A Landscape of Borders: the prehistory of the Anglo-Welsh borderland by Archaeopress.
 A review by Keith Ray for the Prehistoric Society assessed that the book "makes an important point-in-time contribution to research into, and awareness of, some critical classes (and groups) of prehistoric material.
 The work on hoards ... and on temper sourcing in particular, will provide a springboard for future important research".

-During 2020-21, he was employed as a Research Infrastructure Advisor by Historic England, where he helped to develop the Research Frameworks Network.
+During 2020–21, he was employed as a Research Infrastructure Advisor by Historic England, where he helped to develop the Research Frameworks Network.

+He is currently employed as an early prehistoric pottery specialist by Wessex Archaeology.